andremann/SKG-IF/docs/source/products.rst

 Titles
 ----
 :Description: The titles of a :ref:`Research product <Research product>` (multiple for multilinguism).
 :Type: Dictionary.
-The keys represent language codes following `ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_; the special key `None` is reserved whenever the informtion about the language is not available or cannot be shared.
+The keys represent language codes following `ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_; the special key `none` is reserved whenever the informtion about the language is not available or cannot be shared.
 :Use: Mandatory (1)

 .. code-block:: json